wumiguo/JedAIToolkit/README.md

 For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/2/vldb09-1025.pdf).

+For Clean-Clean ER, only one method is supported:
+1) Unique Mapping Clustering

+For more details on its functionality, see [here](https://arxiv.org/pdf/1207.4525.pdf).

 ### Consortium

 JEDAI is a collaboration project involving the following partners: